 The two biggest stumbling blocks in private label coffee roasting negotiations is over the quality grade of the raw coffees and the volatility of raw coffee pricing.

-Raw coffee choices materially affect the cost profile and the subsequent quality outcome and hence there needs to be careful parameters developed, defined and agreed before commencement of any term supply arrangement.
+Raw coffee choices materially affect the cost profile and also the quality outcomes and hence there needs to be careful parameters developed, defined and agreed before commencement of any term supply arrangement.

 What about size and scale

-Automated plants are not always adapting to the incredible list of variables experienced in the roasting lifecycle.
+Automated plants are not always adapting to the incredible list of variables experienced in the roasting life cycle.
 Having humans in the key parts of the process enables fine tuning of production variable to optimise the outputs towards higher qualities.
 The weather and season has a big role in changing the ways in which coffee behaves and responds inside of the roaster.

-From our long-term experience and engineering background, we have arrived at the view that 30kg plants are the precise sweet spot for specialty grade quality coffee.
-Once you get above that size, there are compromises and trade-offs in cup character.
-I will happily put my coffee from either of our 30kg plants up against any 60kg, 90kg or 120kg plant for a taste “bake-off”.
+From our long-term experience and engineering background, we have arrived at the view that 30kg and 60kg plants are the precise sweet spot for the best grade quality coffees.

-In a competitive coffee market, every single percent of improvement (quality) you can yield from the bean, the roaster, the quality management systems, the packaging and storage practices, etc. all contribute to producing a superior grade product.
+In a competitive coffee market, every single percent of improvement (quality) you can yield from the bean, roasting platform, quality management systems, packaging and storage practices, etc. all contribute to producing a superior grade product.